meetuparchive/sassquatch/README.md

 ## How to contribute

-SassQuatch development currently requires ruby, rake, and sass.
+SassQuatch development currently requires Ruby, Rake, and Sass.

 When you fork or clone this repo, there's a handy rake task to recompile sass source:

 	$ rake

-To test your changes after building, point your browser at `{repo root}/docs/index.html`.
+After editing `docs/index.html` and/or Sass source and building, point your browser at `{repo root}/docs/index.html`.

 If you have push access, there's a separate task for updating the live github pages documentation: